encore428/minesweeper/README.md

 - **intel**: as mines are planted on selected slates, the mined slate informs its neighbor that it has a bomb.
 Each slate keeps track of the number of times it is informed, and this is the intel of the slate.
 This number is fixed once the mines planting is completed.
+- **neighborhood**: this is a list of other slates that forms the neighborhood of the slate.
+All analisys are based on neighborhood.
+No index are involved, and a slate does not need to know its position on the Canvas to perform such analysis.

 **How to verify the authenticity of the Intelligent playing mode**